close

 Yes, in some circumstances, an employee may be able to sue their employer for late payment of wages or failure to pay final wages.
 In California, employers are required to pay employees on time, and failure to do so may be a violation of state and federal wage and hour laws.

-If an employer willfully fails to pay an employee’s wages on time, the employee may be entitled to waiting time penalties The amount of penalty pay may vary depending on the specific circumstances of the case, but it generally ranges from one day’s pay for each day that the wages are late, up to a maximum of 30 days.
+If an employer willfully fails to pay an employee’s wages on time, the employee may be entitled to waiting time penalties.
+The amount of penalty pay may vary depending on the specific circumstances of the case, but it generally ranges from one day’s pay for each day that the wages are late, up to a maximum of 30 days.

 If an employer makes a consistent willful or intentional violation to pay a California worker his or her wages on time, the employee may consider filing a wage and hour lawsuit against them.
 Consulting with an employment lawyer to understand legal rights and options, as well as the likelihood of success, is strongly encouraged.
 Lawyers for Justice, PC offers a free consultation for state employees.